MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 **Formula**

-The [.show capacity](../management/diagnostics.md#show-capacity) command returns an estimate for the cluster's extents purge rebuild capacity based on the following formula:
+The [.show capacity](../management/diagnostics.md#show-capacity) command returns the cluster's extents purge rebuild capacity based on the following formula:

 *Number of nodes in cluster* x `MaximumConcurrentOperationsPerNode`